 Be aware of the different weather conditions at different times of the year.
-Extreme cold in the south can be just as dangerous as heat in the north so remember to stay updated with the local weather.
+Extreme cold can be just as dangerous as extreme heat so remember to stay updated with the local weather.

-In the Northern Territory (NT) you need to drink at least two litres of water a day - more if you are outdoors or exercising.
+In the Northern Territory (NT) you need to drink at least two litres of water a day and more if you're outdoors or exercising.

 For more information visit: https://nt.gov.au/leisure/parks-reserves/beat-the-heat

 Crocodile and wildlife safety

 While exploring the outdoors, you will more than likely encounter some of the NT’s wildlife.
 To ensure your own safety, it’s better not to disturb these animals and insects.

 It’s also important to remember that any body of water in the Top End may contain large and potentially dangerous crocodiles so observe safety signs and Be Crocwise.

 Before you depart on your camping adventure, make sure you check weather, road and general camping information and updates on where you will be travelling.